jeremy-rifkin/cpptrace/README.md

 ### Raw Traces

 Raw trace access: A vector of program counters.
-These are ideal for traces you want to resolve later.
+These are ideal for fast and cheap traces you want to resolve later.

 Note it is important executables and shared libraries in memory aren't somehow unmapped otherwise libdl calls (and `GetModuleFileName` in windows) will fail to figure out where the program counter corresponds to.